Slow Reps vs. Fast Reps

 Do a combination of all three speeds, as overall wellness involves all of the aims/desired outcomes (improved endurance, hypertrophy, skill development, speed and power, and fat loss) listed above.

-To summarize, begin by defining your end goal, and then work backwards from there to determine which of these six main qualities you want to target during any given training cycle.
+It all comes down to this: begin by defining your end goal, and then work backwards from there to determine which of these six main qualities you want to target during any given training cycle.

 Next, apply the recommendations I just provided, while staying open-minded enough to change the variables if you’re not getting the results, changes, or improvements that you’re seeking.